acuna-public/MavenUpload/README.md

 		gradlew install
 		gradlew bintrayUpload

-5) In your package at Bintray press `Add to JCenter` button to link it with оСутеук, fill the form and wait for 2-3 hours to add it.
+5) In your package at Bintray press `Add to JCenter` button to link it with JCenter, fill the form and wait for 2-3 hours to add it.
 After that you can simply loads it as dependence:

 		implementation 'com.pupkin:mylibrary:1.0'